KANE123WILLIAMSON/Home-Loan-Analysis/README.md

 Do married applicants have a higher approval or application rate compared to single ones?

-What percentage of applicants are graduates vs. non-graduates, and how does education affect approval rates?
+What percentage of applicants are graduates vs. non-graduates?

 What is the distribution of property location (urban vs. rural) among applicants?